 Talent pools the yellow bands (the envelopes).

-Then, use a water pump to remove the remaining phase of each gradient up to the thylakoid pellet [1-MED].
+Then, remove the remaining phase of each gradient up to the thylakoid pellet [1-MED].

-Talent, using a water pump, removes the remaining phase of each gradient up to the thylakoid pellet.
+Talent removes the remaining phase of each gradient up to the thylakoid pellet.
 Film a take of this action as a CU if possible.

 Washing and Concentration of Thylakoid and Envelope Membrane Systems

 Re-suspend the thylakoid pellets in 2 mL of membrane washing buffer with protease inhibitors [1-MED].
-Dilute this suspension 3 – 4 fold with washing medium, adjusting the final volume to 10 mL [2-MED].
+Dilute the thylakoid suspension and pooled envelopes 3 – 4 fold with washing medium, adjusting the final volume to 10 mL [2-MED].

 Talent re-suspends the thylakoid pellets in membrane washing buffer with protease inhibitors.

-Talent uses washing medium to dilute the thylakoid suspension.
+Talent uses washing medium to dilute the thylakoid and envelope suspensions.

 Balance pairs of tubes with membrane washing buffer [1-MED], and ultracentrifuge them at 110,000 x g and 4 °C for 1 hour [2-MED].